kyleranous/api_toolkit/docs/validate.md

 #### Attributes
  - result - *bool* - True if all rules on all fields have passed, otherwise False
  - errors - *dict* - Generated for any rule tests that fail.
 Contains the keys that failed and the error message
- - unvalidated_keys - *list* - List of keys in the test_dict that are not validated.

 See [Rules](rules.md) for information on specific rules